markdwags/Razor/help/docs/guide/commands.md

 ## waitforsysmsg

-Syntax: `waitforsysmsg` or `wfsysmsg`
+Syntax: `waitforsysmsg 'message to wait for' [timeout]` or `wfsysmsg 'message to wait for' [timeout]`

 Description: This command will wait a specific message to be added to the system message queue before continuing.
+Default timeout is 30 seconds.

 !!! example